Article

 Domestic transactions

 UK-UK transactions are not required to be included within the Local File.
-Instead, HMRC expects records of any analysis undertaken to support that self-assessed position and that the analysis will be provided upon request, within the same 30-day time scale as for documentation.
+Instead HMRC expects records of any analysis undertaken to support that self-assessed position and that the analysis will be provided upon request, within the same 30-day time scale as for documentation.

-UK-UK-related party transactions, therefore, remain subject to UK transfer pricing but unless domestic transactions involve a Patent Box claim or are within the Oil and Gas ringfence legislation, they do not need to be documented in the Local File.
+UK-UK related party transactions therefore remain subject to UK transfer pricing but unless domestic transactions involve a Patent Box claim or are within the Oil and Gas ringfence legislation, they do not need to be documented in the Local File.

-Changes to transfer pricing-related records
+Changes to transfer pricing related records

-Changes to HMRC information powers specifically in relation to obtaining transfer pricing-related records will also come into force from April 2023.Transfer pricing documents will be able to be requested outside of an enquiry by HMRC, for example as part of a risk review.
-The requirement for the documents to be in the possession or power of the UK entity has also been removed.
+Changes to HMRC information powers specifically in relation to obtaining transfer pricing related records will also come into force from April 2023.
+Transfer pricing documents will be able to be requested outside of an enquiry by HMRC, for example as part of a risk review.
+The requirement for the documents to be in the ‘possession or power’ of the UK entity has also been removed.
 This means that if a UK company has an overseas parent and that parent holds the documents, the documents can still be requested by HMRC.

 Penalties

 Penalties in relation to transfer pricing documentation are derived from the general record-keeping requirements.
-Two main types of penalties may apply: a penalty for failure to keep or produce documentation and a tax-geared penalty for a careless or deliberate error.
+Two main types of penalties may apply: penalty for failure to keep or produce documentation and a tax-geared penalty for a careless or deliberate error.

 The fixed penalty for failure to keep or produce documentation records is currently £3,000.
-From April 2023, for the largest businesses, failure to do the work necessary to maintain the relevant records or to produce those records on request will lead to the presumption that inaccuracy is careless.
+From April 2023, for the largest businesses, failure to do the work necessary to maintain the relevant records or to produce those records on request will lead to the presumption that an inaccuracy is careless.
 The taxpayer can only displace this presumption by providing the documents and evidencing that the underlying transfer pricing information had been prepared in advance of filing their Corporation Tax return, or otherwise showing that they took reasonable care.

 The tax-geared penalty is dependent on whether the inaccuracy is considered: